Financial Management/ Internal Audit Associate

 About the organisation

-Cambridgeshire County Council’s graduate programme has been running for over 30 years, whilst all LGSS councils have actively promoted an accelerated learning scheme, supporting existing employees to grow and develop.
+Cambridgeshire County Council's graduate programme has been running for over 30 years, and there is a culture of supporting existing employees to grow and develop.
 There are employees at various levels in the organisations who have passed through the scheme.
-As LGSS expands via its ambitious growth strategy, the opportunities available to, and the need to invest in, talented individuals with the potential to develop and achieve, will only increase.

-Successful applicants will enter either the Financial Management stream, based in Cambridgeshire, or the Internal Audit stream, which has jobs available in Cambridgeshire and Rutland.
+Successful applicants will enter either the Financial Management stream or the Internal Audit stream, both based in Cambridgeshire.

 Financial Management stream